 Making the decision to deploy self-hosted web analytics software brings many challenges with implementation, setup and future upgrades.

 The support you can get to address such issues depends on your web analytics vendor.
 Chances are, the right provider will take care of all your worries.
-Certainly you’ve got a lot of alternatives: you can go for self-support and take care of everything within your own IT department, or choose full cooperation with the analytics vendor’s system administrators.

 - CPU cores

 In this way, your setup is precisely adjusted to your specific needs, and you can be sure that the software will handle the expected traffic.
 Moreover, you won’t have to experience nagging worries about maintenance tasks and finding solutions for critical situations.

 Once you know how to satisfy the technical needs of your platform, you can then make use of professional training to give you the know-how and teach you to manage your software.

 If you settle on a hybrid architecture with AWS, you can choose two ways of granting access to your servers.
 The first one means you provide the analytics vendor with an account to access the servers.
 As a result, the support team can log in and maintain the software, doing things like configuration changes and hotfixes in the codebase.

 The second one involves creating special access accounts on AWS for the support team.
 This solution will definitely spare you a lot of hassle, as you don’t need to worry about server management.
 Support includes: